forestlin7/STAGATE_Tutorials/README.md

 pip install -r requirements.txt
 ```

-# Deploying a Docker Image on a New Server
+# 2 Deploying a Docker Image on a New Server

 We also provide a Docker image that encapsulates our code and demo data, making it easier for users to directly download and use the provided resources.
 This image ensures a consistent and reproducible environment, allowing users to seamlessly run the code and explore the demo data without needing to configure dependencies or environments manually.

-##  Install Docker on the New Server
+## Step 1: Install Docker on the New Server

 The following commands illustrate the basic steps to install Docker on Ubuntu system (Ubuntu system required):